International offshore students

 The University has resources to help keep you happy, healthy and safe while you study.
 Learn more about resources you can access to manage your wellbeing while studying overseas, and advice for student safety.

-It is important to look after your physical and mental wellbeing and maintaining a good level of wellbeing can be a challenge while you are studying.
 It is normal to feel stressed or lonely at times but there are things you can do to feel better so that those feelings don’t become overwhelming.
 These may include staying connected with those close to you, telling someone you trust if you are feeling stressed and accessing local services that can support your mental wellbeing.

 The University’s Manawa Ora—Student Wellbeing team has worked with students to put together a range of online resources including videos, apps, worksheets, podcasts, images, and quick reads to give advice on different aspects of wellbeing.
 You can also read tips on six ways to wellbeing, focusing on student life.